 Scanning the computer from an online location provides several advantages over the classic local scan.
 The most prominent one is that the risk of a virus infection of the virus scanner is not present and that the engine used by the scanner is usually up to date.
 A local virus scanner needs to be updated regularly to stay effective.

 An Internet connection is needed on the other hand to perform the scan which sometimes can be a problem if the system is not booting into the operating system.
-A Live CD could help but many Online Virus Scanners demand the Internet Explorer which is obviously unavailable on Linux systems.
+A Live CD may help but many Online Virus Scanners demand the Internet Explorer which is obviously unavailable on Linux systems.

 Online Virus Scanners can be used to get a “second opinion” without having to install another anti-virus software on the computer.
 It is probably a good idea to use as many of the virus scanners as possible if it is suspected that the system was infected by a virus.
 Below is a list of services that provide access to online virus scanners.